-I never set out to be a writer, nor to create a web site where I could air my opinions.
+I didn’t set out to be a writer, nor to create my own web site where I could air my opinions.
 I just got carried away on a wave of enthusiasm and didn’t know when to stop.Please indulge me and assume that my only reason for doing this is that I thought that some people might find it, well, interesting.

 This CD started my interest in Somerled and renewed an interest in my Scottish heritage.
 The rest of this page gives a bit of family and career background to this and other topics.For more about Somerled and how I came to be so keen to write about him (A Wolf in the Belly), click here or the Somerled button above.